alessandrojean/alessandrojean/README.md

 Sharing knowledge is a thing that I like a lot because I feel good by helping and teaching people about the area I study.

-I also have a huge hobby related to anime and manga.
+I also have a huge hobby related to anime and manga.-->

-*El Psy Kongroo*